kai-pixel/-Efficient-Operations-for-Lightweight-Deep-Neural-Networks/README.md

 `%run main.py -net cheapV3`

-## If you want to test the best models on cifar 100 after training:
+## If you want to test the best models on cifar 100 after train:

 looks like this: